SayedBaladoh/Event-Streaming-Analytics-Platform/README.md

   * [Plausible: Open source Google Analytics alternative](https://plausible.io/open-source-website-analytics).

 #### Event Processors Flow Designer
-Used to orchestrate the steps to process the fired events.
+- Used to orchestrate the steps flow to process the fired events.

-Modeling the event driven processes pipeline which includes rules to determine the required event processors or microservices for processing events.
+- Modeling the event driven process pipeline which includes rules to determine the required event processors or microservices for processing events.

 #### Metadata
-Setting up the metadata required for all platform components.
+Define all required metadata for platform components.

 ### Analytics.JS and Mobile SDK
-The analytics.js library is a JavaScript library for measuring website traffic and analyzing visitor's behavior and Mobile SDK is used for mobile apps.
+Mobile SDK and JavaScript library for measuring websites and mobile apps traffic and analyzing visitor's behavior.

-It parses and fires analytics tags, and collects user event data (page views, Visits/Sessions, e-commerce transactions, site content, etc) from the client-side tier of your websites and mobile apps, and send data to collector service.
+It parses and fires analytic tags, and gathers user interaction data (page views, Visits/Sessions, e-commerce transactions, site content, ..... etc) from the client-side tier of your websites and mobile apps, and sends collected data to the collector service.

 **Implementation**:
 - We can develop our analytics.js library and SDK for different mobile types.
-- There are a lot of open source libraries to do event tracking available on `Github`: [analytics-tracking](https://github.com/topics/analytics-tracking). we can use one of them, without the need to fully develop it and we can customize it for our business needs.
+- There are a lot of open-source libraries to do event tracking available on `Github`: [analytics-tracking: https://github.com/topics/analytics-tracking](https://github.com/topics/analytics-tracking). we can use one of them, without the need to fully develop it and we can customize it for our business needs.

 ### Collection
-Analytics library and tracking code on a website and mobile SDK send events to collector service which produces all incoming event data has to the event hub.
+- Analytics library, tags, and tracking code on the client-side gather user interaction data and send it to collector service which produces all incoming event data has to the event hub.
-Then event router routes all events to the channel in the event hub based on configured event process flow.
+- Then `event mediator/router` routes each specific processing event to an event channel, which is then received and processed by the event processor based on configured event process flow.

 ### Processing
+Includes:
-Includes `Event Processors` to process the collected events and apply the business logic, and `Stream Processing` for real-time stream processing.
+- `Event Processors` to process the collected events and apply the business logic.
+- `Stream Processing` for real-time stream processing.

 ### Indexing
-Consumes data from the event hub and stores it to required data storage based on the requirement and the target of the system.
+Consumes event data from the event hub and stores it to the required storage media based on the requirement and the target of the system.
 - If we need to provide ** Full-text search** we can index data into `Elasticsearch` or `Solar` as a storage backend and use `Kibana` or `Banana` for dashboards and visualization.
-- We can store the data to `NoSQL` databases or `HDFS`.
+- We can also store the data to `NoSQL` databases or `HDFS`.

 ### Reporting & Visualization
-- Reporting provides access to all the processed event in the form of infographics through web interface, and also allows you to get the processed event through reporting API.
+- Reporting provides access to all the processed events data in the form of infographics through a web interface and also allows you to get the processed event data through reporting API.
-- Selecting the data storage and Visualization based on the requirement and the target of the system.
+- Selecting the data storage medium and visualization tool based on the requirement and the target of the system.

 ## Event Streaming Analytics pipeline